katerebekah/csharp-dotnet-milestones/3-database-driven-applications/resources/database-concepts/DBS_ENTITY-FRAMEWORK.md

 ### What is an ORM (Object Relational Mapper)
 * ORMS solve the problem of mismatch between relational data and objects found in code.
-* There are many ORMS but Entity Framework is frequently used in .NET applications
+* There are many ORMS but Entity Framework is frequently used in .NET applications.
 * ORMS connect to databases and manage communication between the database and your C# code that will be querying, updating, creating, deleting records int he database.
-* ORMs save developers from having to embed sql in their programs as strings
+* ORMs save developers from having to embed sql in their programs as strings or called stored procedures.
+* Embedded sql strings and stored procedures are difficult to debug but using Entity Framework or other ORMS gives developers objects they can query and debug.
+Having access to intellisence while developing is an additional feature.
 * ORMS map to tables allowing developers to easily create objects that will have the matching properties making inserting new data easier since there are classes often called models that directly reflect the database table they represent.

 *![Entity Framework](http://www.entityframeworktutorial.net/Images/ORM.png)